apereo/cas/docs/cas-server-documentation/release_notes/RC8.md

 to build and verify Graal VM native images and we plan to extend the coverage to all such scenarios in the coming releases.

 [CAS Initializr](../installation/WAR-Overlay-Initializr.html) is also modified to support Graal VM native images.

+### Weak Password Detection

+[Password Management facilities](../password_management/Password-Management.html) in CAS are able to intercept the user's password after a successful authentication attempt to evaluate its strength.
+Passwords detected as weak or insure then force the flow and the user to update and reset their password.

 ### Testing Strategy

 The collection of end-to-end [browser tests based on Puppeteer](../../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
-At the moment, total number of jobs stands at approximately `432` distinct scenarios.
+At the moment, total number of jobs stands at approximately `434` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.